TMazarov/SoftUni-Python/README.md

 # SoftUni-Python
- This repository contains exercise solutions and project from https://softuni.bg/ with Programming Language Python
+ This repository contains exercise solutions and projects from https://softuni.bg/ with Programming Language Python